burtr/reu-cfs/reu-cfs-2022/README.md

 The public key system will be a conversation between the public key holder and the private key holder during which the public key holder becomes convinced that the counter-party  knows the contents of the private key.
-However, this converstation reveals nothing about the private key to any party, not to an eavesdropper not even to the holder of the public key.
+However, this conversation reveals nothing about the private key to any party, not to an eavesdropper not even to the holder of the public key.

 __Part 1__